sarahhlivingston/Multivariate_TxS_Anemone/README.md

 The `units` column refers to the units of the measured variable.

+The columns `day` refer to the day that the experiment was run on.

-Finally, the columns `day` and `plate` are variables specific to the RMR measures.
-As the names suggest, these variables refer to the day that the experiment was run on and the plate ID of the microplate used.
+The column `plate` is specific to the RMR measures.
+As the name suggests, this refers to the plate ID of the microplate used to measure RMR.

 ## Analysis and reproducibility
 The data was analysed using a multivariate mixed model.
 Further details are included in the project report, found as `BIO-708_report.pdf`